UCI-GDIM31/class-activities-evelina-wang/README.md

 because r,g and b will change in 0.1.
 But bounce can be 1,2 and so on, it can't be 1.1
 Each line end need ";"
+### W3
+table 4 quesiton one.
+Our table think input is float and output is boolean.
+Float can tell the player timestamp of the beat to hit.
+And boolean tell the player whether or not the accurately hit.

 ## Open-Source Assets